hlynch/Biometry2021/docs/Week-10-lab.md

 <img src="Week-10-lab_files/figure-html/unnamed-chunk-7-1.png" width="672" />

-The $r^{2}$ of the weighted model is higher, but the fit still has the same problems as the original fit.
+The $R^{2}$ of the weighted model is higher, but the fit still has the same problems as the original fit.
 To properly solve this problem, we need to do logistic regression, which accurately captures the non-linear form of the relationahip and the nature of the residuals.

-Logistic regression
+Logistic regression practice
 -------------